Rub' al Khali: Lake beds

 Along the middle length of the desert, there are several raised, hardened areas of calcium carbonate, gypsum, marl, or clay that were once the site of shallow lakes.
 These lakes existed during periods from 6,000 to 5,000 years ago and 3,000 to 2,000 years ago.
 The lakes are thought to have formed as a result of "cataclysmic rainfall" similar to present-day monsoon rains and most probably lasted for only a few years.
 However, lakes in the Mundafen area in the southwest of the Rub' al Khali show evidence of such lakes lasting longer, up to 800 years, from increased runoff from the Tuwaiq Escarpment.

 Evidence suggests that the lakes were home to a variety of flora and fauna.
 Fossil remains indicate the presence of several animal species, such as hippopotamus, water buffalo, and long-horned cattle.
 The lakes also contained small snails, ostracods, and when conditions were suitable, freshwater clams.
 Deposits of calcium carbonate and opal phytoliths indicate the presence of plants and algae.
 There is also evidence of human activity dating from 3,000 to 2,000 years ago, including chipped flint tools, but no actual human remains have been found.

 Climate

 The region is classified as "hyper-arid", with annual precipitation generally less than 50 mm, and daily mean relative humidity of about 52% in January and 15% in June–July.

 Biodiversity

 Fauna includes arachnids (e.g. scorpions) and rodents, while plants live throughout the Empty Quarter.
 The dromedary, or Arabian camel, is an important part of the fauna, with the black camels of Oman being a rare and prized breed.
 As an ecoregion, the Rub' al Khali falls within the Arabian Desert and East Saharo-Arabian xeric shrublands.
 The Asiatic cheetah, once widespread in Saudi Arabia, is extirpated.

+'Uruq Bani Ma'arid, a protected area located at the Empty Quarter's western edge, is the desert's most diverse region.
+It contains several species endemic to the Arabian Peninsula and was designated Saudi Arabia's first-ever Natural World Heritage site in 2023.
+The flora consists mostly of shrubs and small trees like Acacias and white saxaul as well as sedges and other grasses.
+The wildlife includes arachnids, lizards (e.g. the Desert monitor), mammals like the Desert hedgehog, the Arabian sand gazelle and Rüppell's fox, and several species of birds of which the Lappet-faced vulture and the Short-toed snake eagle also breed in the area.
+Further, the reserve is home to Saudi Arabia's only population of wild Arabian oryx, which were reintroduced there between 1995 and 2013.